j4mie/idiorm/README.markdown

     require_once 'idiorm.php';

 Then, pass a *Data Source Name* connection string to the `configure` method of the ORM class.
 This is used by PDO to connect to your database.
 For more information, see the [PDO documentation](http://uk2.php.net/manual/en/pdo.construct.php).
+Particularly, if you need to pass a username and password to your database driver, use the `username` and `password` configuration options.
+See "Configuration" section below.

     ORM::configure('sqlite:./example.db');